 - Use the rest of the onion, peppers, and greens in this Breakfast Casserole.

-- Wash the cans, cover their sharp edges with tape, and use them for craft supplies holders.
+- Wash the cans, cover their sharp edges with tape, and use them to hold craft supplies!

 Frequently Asked Questions